Pizzaface/Alexa-Chromecast-Skill/README.md

 ###Resume Videos
 By saying "Alexa ask ChromeCast to resume", Alexa will resume playback.

+###Changing the Volume
+By saying "Alexa ask ChromeCast to change the volume to 50", Alexa will change the volume to the specified volume

 ###Clearing the Queue (Useful for future releases)
 By saying "Alexa ask ChromeCast to clear", Alexa will resume playback.